sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 |---
 | 0-32767      | Standards Action with Expert Review
 | 32768-65535  | Specification Required
-{: #tbl-iana-link-rel-reg-procedures title="CoSWID Link Relationship Registration Procedures"}
+{: #tbl-iana-link-rel-reg-procedures title="Software ID Link Relationship Registration Procedures"}

 Assignments consist of an integer Index value, the Relationship Type Name, and a reference to the defining specification.

-Initial registrations for the "Software Tag Link Relationship Values" registry are provided below, which are derived from the link relationship values defined in {{SWID}}.
+Initial registrations for the "Software ID Link Relationship Values" registry are provided below, which are derived from the link relationship values defined in {{SWID}}.